 Yeah, I’m asking you for money.
 I just thought I’d be upfront and put it in the headline because those who aren’t interested can ignore this post.

 Here’s why you should be interested.

-She wasÂ a kick ass type of chick — the kind that has big plans and follows through on them.
-She hadÂ a bazillion caring friends and family members who are going, “Hey Jen, what can we do to help?” and she has created an answer for us.
+She wasÂ a kick ass type of chick — the kind that had big plans and followed through on them.
+She hadÂ a bazillion caring friends and family members who asked, “Hey Jen, what can we do to help?” and so she created an answer for all of us.

 When she first got sick, she learnedÂ that working out — spinning to be specific — was her sanity saver.
 She became a spinning addict.

 The inaugural event was an inspiration for all who attended.
 The second annual fundraiser far surpassed projected goals, with more than 120 teams “geared up to battle cancer,” including worldwide satellite teams.
-In total, the event has raised more than $800,000 and has grown into the fundraiser now known as Cycle for Survival.
+In total, the event has raised more than $50 million and has grown into the fundraiser now known as Cycle for Survival.

 It is HUGE now.
 And 100% off the money raised goes to research at Sloan Kettering.

 “The fact that this event has directly benefited patients motivates me to keep going,” Jen said a few years ago.
 “We’ve gained momentum, and we’ve already changed the way we’re fighting this illness.
 I have great hope that this will ultimately lead to more treatment breakthroughs and higher survival rates for those with rare cancers, so that more of us will live to tell our unique tales.”